xfiveco/generator-chisel/README.md

 and this will start a task that will watch for changes in files and recompile them as needed.

-Additionally, development server will be started and BrowserSync scripts injected.
-BrowserSync proxies to your WordPress instance running at `project-name.dev`.
+Additionally, development server will be started and Browsersync scripts injected.
+Browsersync proxies to your WordPress instance running at `project-name.dev`.

 Depending on where you are looking at your project, different version of styles and scripts are used: